-GRANT FOR YOUTH FIREFIGHTER TRAINING WSAW (CBS) 4/24/2024 6:04:00 PM Wis.
-Dept. of Safety and Professional Services Wausau, WI Professional Services Boosting recruitment for fire departments across the state NewsChannel 7 @ 6 Local Viewership: 10,287 Local Publicity Value: \$628.20 is awarding grants to fund youth firefighter t firefighter training program' aims to boost re- students across the state. northcentral techr thousand for their youth firefighter academy community theatre could become an empty but not to the extent they need. for almost a community theatre has been putting on proo people are getting involved, but less people so they're looking at what ecruitment by offering it to nical college is getting \$25- . in just a few months, the wausau building. donations are helping, a hundred years the wausau ductions. they've found more YOUTH FIREFIGHTER TRAINING WAOW (ABC) 4/25/2024 5:59:48 AM Anscher Steamen in Edity and Switzen and Steamen Starts +North central Technical College will receive \$25,000 Wausau, WI - Youth Finelighter Academy Wake Up Wisconsin 5AM on News 9 +2 other colleges. ) program will also receive funds Local Viewership: 2,420 Local Publicity Value: \$57.01 Ramford Torrorson Winds in 39 & Adams Young money or collected the most pennies was treated to an ice cream part. >> in an area technical college will receive thousands of dollars to help fund the youth firefighter training northcentral technical college will receive \$25,000 toward youth firefighter academy. it's a partnership that includes volunteer central fire and ems district kobe in abbotsford high schools across the state to other colleges. and one program will also get grant money. the funds are awarded by the wisconsin department of safety and professional services. >> live from news 9 w this is newsnight week up with guns. >> well, good morning and Items in this report: 11
+WSAW (CBS) 4/24/2024 6:04:00 PM

+NewsChannel 7 @ 6

+is awarding grants to fund youth firefighter training. the 'youth volunteer firefighter training program' aims to boost recruitment by offering it to students across the state. northcentral technical college is getting \$25-thousand for their youth firefighter academy. in just a few months, the wausau community theatre could become an empty building. donations are helping, but not to the extent they need. for almost a hundred years the wausau community theatre has been putting on productions. they've found more people are getting involved, but less people are buying tickets to their shows. so they're looking at what money or collected the most pennies was treated to an ice cream part. >> in an area technical college will receive thousands of dollars to help fund the youth firefighter training northcentral technical college will receive \$25,000 toward youth firefighter academy. it's a partnership that includes volunteer central fire and ems district kobe in abbotsford high schools across the state to other colleges. and one program will also get grant money. the funds are awarded by the wisconsin department of safety and professional services. >> live from news 9 w this is newsnight week up with guns. >> well, good morning and